mattcantstop/letter_explosion/README.md

 * create a class for letters and inject each letter into a letter object
 * create the reference to the audio file in the object
 * iterate through each object and create a div for it on the page
+* populate the link to the audio file by the `.audio` attribule on the object